-Faculty, academic professionals and well-credentialed professionals, under the supervision of the Dean for Academic and Student Services, will determine credit awards for nontraditional credit requests.
+Faculty, academic professionals and well-credentialed professionals, under the supervision of the Deans Student Access and Success, will determine credit awards for nontraditional credit requests.
 Transcription and other fees may be applied for each course transcripted.

 General Guidelines

 Eastern West Virginia Community & Technical College has established specific procedures for the granting of college credit from non-traditional sources.